hb5co/drupal-ddp/README.md

 ### Writing data back to Drupal
 Currently, only nodes are supported for writing back to Drupal.

-In order to write node data back to Drupal, pass a single object to the `updateNodeInDrupal` method:
+In order to write node data back to Drupal, pass a single (node) object to the `updateNodeInDrupal` method:

 `Meteor.call('updateNodeInDrupal', object);`